fmpothier/Climate_Impact_Analysis/README.md

   <img src="images/k-function_2019_Actual_temp.jpg" alt="K-function graph of weather stations measuring temp in BC in 2019" style="width: 45%;"/>
 </div>

 <i>Figure 3.
-The graphs show the K-function analysis of the distribution of weather stations in British Columbia (BC) in 2019.
-The left graph illustrates the distribution of stations measuring total precipitation, while the right graph illustrates the distribution of stations measuring average temperature.</i>
+The graphs depict the K-function analysis of weather station distributions in British Columbia (BC) for 2019.
+The left graph represents the distribution of stations measuring total precipitation, while the right graph represents the distribution of stations measuring average temperature..</i>

 <b>4.2 Analyzing the Spatial Autocorrelation of Weather Stations

-Global Moran’s I
+<b>Global Moran’s I</b>

+Moran’s I was used to measure the spatial autocorrelation of weather stations in BC, and the results can be found in Table 3.
+This metric indicates whether the weather stations measuring temperature and precipitation exhibited spatial autocorrelation.
+Global Moran’s I is the observed value, with positive values suggesting clustering and negative values indicating dispersion.
+The global Moran’s I was then compared to the expected Moran’s I, and a z-score and p-value were calculated to test for statistically significant spatial autocorrelation.
+A significance level of 95% was used during this analysis.

-Table 3:</b> Global Moran's I Results for Total Precipitation and Average Temperature in BC over the years 2017, 2018 and 2019.
+<b>Table 3:</b> Global Moran's I Results for Total Precipitation and Average Temperature in BC over the years 2017, 2018 and 2019.

 | Year/Variable          | Global Moran’s I | Expected Moran’s I | Variance | Range         | z-score | p-value   |
 |:----------------------:|:---------------:|:-------------------:|:---------:|:-------------:|--------:|:---------:|